New Playground

 - Northern Municipal Services will be responsible for playground maintenance.
 Northern Municipal Services will arrange for regular maintenance but if the public sees an issue they can email NMS@gov.sk.ca or call 1-800-663-1555.

-- NMS will carry liability insurance as required by the Ministry of Parks, Culture and Sport in the amount of $2 million dollars.
+- NMS will carry liability insurance as required by the Ministry of Parks, Culture and Sport.

 How can I provide feedback on the playground?
 Is there a playground committee?

-- There is a local Playground Planning committee.
-The Playground Committee is not affiliated with any association or group.
-Please contact committee Chair Lindsay Kuppenbender for more information: lindsayguinan@hotmail.com.
+- There is a local Playground Committee.
+The Playground Committee is not affiliated with any community association.

-- You can also provide feedback to Northern Municipal Services at NMS@gov.sk.ca.
+- You can provide feedback to Northern Municipal Services at [email protected] or Playground Committee Chair Lindsay Kuppenbender at [email protected].

 - Northern Municipal Services and the Playground Committee work together on this project and communicate regularly.